Skip to Main Content

 Part of the home insurance buying process is choosing coverage options and policy limits tailored to your home.
 While some policy features come standard and can be adjusted, others need to be purchased separately.
 These include:

-• Earthquake insurance: Similar to flood insurance, earthquake insurance will need to be purchased separately from homeowners insurance.
+• Earthquake insurance: Similar to flood insurance, earthquake insurance is not included in standard HO-3 policies.
+Montana is the fourth-most seismically active state in the country.
 Most of Montana’s seismic activity occurs in the western portion of the state, making earthquakes more of a concern for homes in this area.

 • Identity theft insurance: This coverage type may be included in your basic policy or may be an added endorsement that you can purchase for your policy.
 It covers costs involved if your identity or identifying information such as your social security number, is stolen.
 This may include legal services, credit monitoring and reimbursement of costs such as replacing credit cards and driver's license.